lvdongxu/lvdongxu.github.io/_pages/about.md

 # 🔥 News
+- *2024.11*: &nbsp;🎉🎉 Two co-authored papers about *Efficient SNN and hyper-dimensional computing* are accepted by DATE 2025.
+Congratulations to Haomin Li!!!
-- *2024.11*: &nbsp;🎉🎉 One co-authored paper about *Asynchronous Execution in NDP* is accepted by HPCA 2025 (CCF-A).
+- *2024.11*: &nbsp;🎉🎉 One co-authored paper about *Asynchronous Execution in NDP* is accepted by HPCA 2025.
 Congratulations to Liyan Chen!!!
-- *2024.08*: &nbsp;🎉🎉 One co-authored paper about *Hardware-oriented Softmax and LayerNorm Optimization* is accepted by Science China Information Sciences (CCF-A).
+- *2024.08*: &nbsp;🎉🎉 One co-authored paper about *Hardware-oriented Softmax and LayerNorm Optimization* is accepted by Science China Information Sciences.
 Congratulations to Wenjie Li!!!
 - *2024.07*: &nbsp;🎉🎉 One co-authored paper about *ViT quantization and accelerator* is accepted by IEEE TCAS-I. Congratulations to Gang Wang !!!
 - *2024.03*: &nbsp;🎉🎉 The preprint version of our DAC'24 paper *DEFA: Deformable Attention Accelerator* is available on [ArXiv](https://arxiv.org/pdf/2403.10913.pdf).
 Welcome to discuss with us !!
 - *2024.02*: &nbsp;🎉🎉 Our TNANO'24 paper can be early accessed on the [IEEE Xplorer](https://ieeexplore.ieee.org/document/10443589).